 Sumbanese Traditional Houses Photographs

-Sumba is an island located in the southern part of East Nusa Tenggara province, Indonesia.
-The nature and climate of the island are dry with savanna and rocky plains.
-The island contains several cultural and linguistic groups; however, all share a common architectural heritage.
-Their indigenous religion focused on the marapu.
-Marapu includes spirits of the dead, of sacred places, of heirloom objects, and the instruments used to communicate with the spirit world.
+Located in the southern part of East Nusa Tenggara, Sumba is an Indonesian island characterized by a dry climate and rugged savanna and rocky plains.
+Despite its diverse cultural and linguistic groups, the people of Sumba share a common architectural heritage rooted in their indigenous religion, Marapu, which venerates spirits of the dead, sacred places, heirloom objects, and instruments used to communicate with the spirit world.

 Construction of the House